Security Specialist ... (Military - Enlisted)

 A person in this career:

-• Restores and/or maintains security to prevent access, damage, or removal of vital assets
+• Maintains physical security to prevent access, damage, or removal of vital assets

-• Executes interior guard procedures, and be familiar with antiterrorist tactics and techniques
+• Performs interior/exterior guard procedures, and employs antiterrorist tactics and techniques as necessary

 • Provides armed internal security to designated United States diplomatic and consular facilities to prevent the compromise of classified information and equipment integral to national security

-• Performs law enforcement techniques, small arms handling and employment, and emergency first aid
+• Performs small arms handling and employment, to include automatic weapons, grenade launchers, and rockets

-• Conducts inspections, preliminary investigations, and vulnerability assessments
+• Conducts security inspections, preliminary investigations, and vulnerability assessments

 • Controls entry and exit of military and civilian personnel, vehicles, and other equipment at military installation access points, on United States diplomatic missions, or at other designated establishments